AØKK08216U Summerschool 2020: Introduction to Social Data Science

 4. Prediction tools: Covering key implementations of statistical learning algorithms and participants will learn how to apply and interpret these models in practice.

-- Use different kinds of data (survey, webbased, experimental, administrative, etc.) to answer various questions in the social sciences and have strong knowledge of advantages and challenges.
+- Understand use cases for different kinds of data (survey, webbased, experimental, administrative, etc.) to answer various questions in the social sciences.

-- Have an overview of key benefits and challenges of working with different kinds of social data.
+- Account for benefits and challenges of working with different kinds of social data.

-- Use statistical prediction algorithms as well as the ability to estimate these models in practice.
+- Identify and account for strengths and weaknesses of linear statistical prediction algorithms and estimate these models in practice.

 - Discuss ethical challenges related to the use of different types of data.

 - Discuss how prediction tools relate to existing empirical tools within social sciences such as linear regression for inference.